Atlas of European Values (album)

 For more information and how to order the new atlas, click here.

-Previous edition of the Atlas of European Values
+The previous edition of the Atlas of European Values

 In 2005, the first edition of the Atlas of European Values was published.
-It unlocked the results of the European Values Study project for the general public by presenting the values, norms, beliefs, attitudes and opinions of Europeans at the turn of the millennium through visuals such as graphs, charts, and maps.
-This publication makes the data accessible to politicians, policy makers, journalists and the European public, revealing unity and diversity of value patterns in Europe at a glance.
+It unlocked the results of the European Values Study project for the general public by presenting the values, norms, beliefs, attitudes, and opinions of Europeans at the turn of the millennium through visuals such as graphs, charts, and maps.
+This publication makes the data accessible to politicians, policymakers, journalists and the European public, revealing unity and diversity of value patterns in Europe at a glance.